leanprover/theorem_proving_in_lean/induction_and_recursion.rst

     | (some n) := n + 1
     | none     := 0

-Here we use it not only to define a function, but also carry out a proof by cases:
+Here we use it not only to define a function, but also to carry out a proof by cases:

 .. code-block:: lean